ZEISS Microscopy Knowledge Base

 Action

-Gray octagon on left connected by a dashed blue line to a blue triangular polyline with circular blue nodes
+Gray octagon left connected by a dashed blue polyline to a blue triangular node shape with three circular node handles

 Move node